getsentry/integration-platform-example/README.md

 ## Getting Started

 ### Prerequisites
-  - [Sentry](https://sentry.io) - You must be either a Manager or Owner of an organization on Sentry.
+  - [**Sentry**](https://sentry.io) - You must be either a Manager or Owner of an organization on Sentry.
-  - [Docker](https://docs.docker.com/get-docker/) - You must have Docker installed on your local machine.
+  - [**Docker**](https://docs.docker.com/get-docker/) - This demo application uses Docker to setup and communicate between its different services.
+  - **Disable your adblocker** - This is a common pitfall that developers fall into when building on Sentry, doing it early can save your time down the line!
-  - Select a codebase - This demo application comes with a mock frontend and a choice between two backends, one in Node (Express, Sequelize, TypeScript) and another in Python (Flask, SQLAlchemy).
+  - **Select a codebase** - This demo application comes with a mock frontend and a choice between two backends, one in Node (Express, Sequelize, TypeScript) and another in Python (Flask, SQLAlchemy).
 Pick the commands and environment that is more appropriate for your implementation.
-  - (Optional) A local PostgreSQL DB Client - Great for debugging, removing/editing select data, viewing changes on objects.
+  - **A local PostgreSQL DB Client** (Optional) - Great for debugging, removing/editing select data, viewing changes on objects.
 We suggest [Postico](https://eggerapps.at/postico/).

 ### Step 0: Choose an Integration